 4. Abby Lockhart (ER), Alcohol

-She’s a recovering alcoholic when she joins the ER, having suffered much loss and pain throughout her life.
+Abby Lockhart is another example that proves TV characters and addiction can go hand-in-hand.
+She’s a recovering alcoholic who had been to rehab when she joins the ER, having suffered much loss and pain throughout her life.
 She attends AA meetings, eventually becoming a sponsor to a fellow doctor.
 A tumultuous relationship and loneliness drive her into drinking again, and soon life begins to spiral out of control.
 An alcohol-induced blackout compels her to make a disastrous decision, forcing her to confront reality to save herself and her family.
 She checks back into rehab and begins mending her life upon completion.
 Her story demonstrates that admitting the depth of one’s addiction is crucial to beginning the journey of recovery and a happy, sober life.

 5. Don Draper (Mad Men), Alcohol

 Don Draper begins the series as the creative director of the advertising company Sterling Cooper.
 Excruciating details of his childhood surface as the show progresses, revealing a history of alcoholism and in caregivers.
 Abuse, loss and distrust are deeply rooted in this character.
 He turns to alcohol when emotions get out of hand and it twists every aspect of his life.
 It unravels his inhibitions, urging him to infidelity and sometimes hurting his work ethic.
 He is a deeply flawed but charismatic anti-hero, confusing fans into not knowing whether to love or despise him.
 Only time will tell where alcohol will take Don, but many suspect rock bottom is fast approaching.
 Some argue that if he could work through his issues alongside a therapist, he could break free.
 This is a realistic portrait as many of those suffering from addiction are trying to numb the pain of past trauma.
 For many, uncovering these buried fears is essential to break the cycle.